tifat58/dr-joint-learning/dr_segmentation/README.md

-To train the model, run ```python train.py --seed 765 --preprocess '2' --lesion 'MA'``` for training a UNet model to segment Microaneurysm lesion images with preprocessing method of Contrast Enhancement using random seed 765.
+To train the model for FGADR, run ```python train_fgadr.py --seed 765 --preprocess '2' --lesion 'MA'``` for training a UNet model to segment Microaneurysm lesion images with preprocessing method of Contrast Enhancement using random seed 765.

 The meaning of each preprocessing index is indicated in the following table.